circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ![Env Vars Interpolation Example]({{site.baseurl}}/assets/img/docs/env-vars-example-ui.png)

 Notice there are two similar steps in the above image and config - "What branch am I on?".
 These steps illustrate two different methods to read environment variables.

 Note that both `${VAR}` and `$VAR` syntaxes are supported.
 You can read more about shell parameter expansion in the [Bash documentation](https://www.gnu.org/software/bash/manual/bashref.html#Shell-Parameter-Expansion).

 ### Using parameters and bash environment
 {: #using-parameters-and-bash-environment }
-{:.no_toc}

-In general, CircleCI does not support interpolating environment variable into build config.
+In general, CircleCI does not support interpolating environment variables in the config.
 Values used are treated as literals.
 This can cause issues when defining `working_directory`, modifying `PATH`, and sharing variables across multiple `run` steps.

-An exception to this rule is the docker image section in order to support [Private Images]({{site.baseurl}}/private-images/).

 In the example below, `$ORGNAME` and `$REPONAME` will not be interpolated.